Work in prison

 The preliminary interview must take place no earlier than 2 working days after the notification of the summons.

-The prisoner shall be notified of the termination of the prison employment contract not earlier than 10 working days after notification of the draft termination to the competent administrative authority.
+The detainee shall be notified of the termination of the prison employment contract not earlier than 10 working days after the notification of the draft termination to the competent administrative authority.

 The work structure shall specify the reasons for such termination.